 KKR Real Estate is a global provider of equity and debt capital across real estate investment strategies.
 Real estate has been a part of the firm’s strategy since 1981 when we first began pursuing real estate opportunities through our private equity strategy.
 In 2011, we made a decision to form a dedicated real estate platform.
-As of March 31, 2018, our team consists of ~60 dedicated investment and asset management professionals across five countries, with more than $5.5 billion of equity committed or invested in real estate and real estate credit.
+As of June 30, 2018, our team consists of ~65 dedicated investment and asset management professionals across six countries, with more than $5.9 billion of equity committed in real estate and real estate credit.

 Our ability to leverage resources throughout KKR has become what we view as our competitive advantage.
 Access to the broader KKR platform provides far greater resources to source, analyze and execute real estate transactions: